e0xextazy/lct-2024-ner/service/README.md

-# FastAPI Application with PyTorch ???
+# Discount detector application

-This project is a FastAPI application that uses PyTorch.
+This project is a FastAPI application that uses PyTorch, llama.cpp.
 Below are the instructions to run the application locally in a virtual environment and via Docker.

 ## Prerequisites